firebase/genkit/docs/plugins/firebase.md

 The Firebase plugin provides several integrations with Firebase services:

+- Indexers and retrievers using Cloud Firestore vector store
 - Trace storage using Cloud Firestore
 - Flow deployment using Cloud Functions
 - Authorization policies for Firebase Authentication users